cwei01/cwei01.github.io/_pages/about.md

 My research interests focus on advancing the efficiency and reliability of machine learning models, specifically in Graph Learning, Recommendation, Trustworthy AI, and Large Language Models (LLMs).

+I am looking for interdisciplinary collaborative research, including but not limited to, **AI4Science** and **multi-modal understanding**.

 <h2>🔥 News</h2>
 <div style="height: 1.5px; background: #000; margin: 8px 0;"></div>